Regularity of Gibbs measures for unbounded spin systems on general graphs: Introduction

 where $\rho_{a}$ is defined by $\mathrm{d}\rho_{a}(u) = e^{a |u|^{2}} \mathrm{d} \rho(u)$.

 \item A Gibbs measure if for every finite $\Lambda \subset V$ and any bounded measurable function $g: \mathbb{R}^{\Lambda} \rightarrow \mathbb{R}$, the DLR equation

 holds.
 In particular, we assume that $\nu$ is almost surely supported on configurations $\xi$ such that $\langle \cdot \rangle_{\Lambda, \beta, \rho, J}^{\xi}$ is well-defined. \end{itemize} \end{definition} In Section \ref{Section: infinite-volume}, we give conditions on $\xi$ that ensure that the limiting measure (if it exists) as $\Lambda \nearrow V$ is an $a$-regular Gibbs measure.
 For ferromagnetic interactions, we construct the plus measure $\nu^{+}$ as the limit of finite-volume measures and show that it is $a$-regular for some $a>0$.
 We also show that $\nu^{+}$ is maximal, hence extremal, in the sense that if $\nu$ is an $a'$-regular Gibbs measure for some $a'>0$, then $\nu$ is stochastically dominated by $\nu^{+}$.
-Furthermore, in the nearest-neighbour case, we introduce a family of finite-volume measures with random boundary conditions that converge to $\nu^{+}$ and are regular up to the boundary, in contrast to the constructions in \cite{Lebowitz_Presutti} and \cite{random_tangled}, which rely on logarithmically growing boundary conditions.
+Furthermore, in Section~\ref{sec: alternative construction}, in the nearest-neighbour case, we introduce a family of finite-volume measures with random boundary conditions that converge to $\nu^{+}$ and are regular up to the boundary, in contrast to the constructions in \cite{Lebowitz_Presutti} and \cite{random_tangled}, which rely on logarithmically growing boundary conditions.
 These finite-volume measures are also stochastically decreasing in the volume, similarly to the case of the Ising model.
-We expect that this may help avoid challenges arising from the absence of maximal boundary conditions at finite volume, leading to simplifications of the arguments in \cite{random_tangled} and \cite{well_behaved}, as well as to applications in future works.
+As a key result for establishing these properties, we show that our spin measures are stochastically dominated by a product measure.
+We expect that this alternative construction of the plus measure may help avoid challenges arising from the absence of maximal boundary conditions at finite volume, leading to simplifications of the arguments in \cite{random_tangled} and \cite{well_behaved}, as well as to applications in future works.